How to rent a property in Dubai

 Ready to move?

 Moving in is the exciting, but tiring bit!
-You might like to arrange for a thorough deep cleaning of the property if you are not the first tenant to live in the unit, so you can arrange this once you have the keys and then you can set your moving day.
+You might like to arrange for thorough deep cleaning of the property if you are not the first tenant to live in the unit, so you can arrange this once you have the keys and then you can set your moving day.

 If you’re moving from another home, you’ll need to book a moving company to pack, transport and unpack your furniture – but do check with your agent or landlord to see if you need to apply to the community management for a No-Objection Certificate (NOC) and if there are certain times/days to avoid for your move.

-Then it just remains with us to wish the best in your new home and happiness over the year ahead!
+Then it just remains with us to wish you the best in your new home and happiness over the year ahead!